Illuminare/KSnitch/README.md

 A tool that help you find transitive package references that can be removed. (and remove them) Rework from the Snitch tool by: spectresystems

+## Added functionality:

+    -o, --outputsimple         Return results in simple ANSI mode (no colored console!)
+    -c, --applycan             Remove the references from 'Can Remove' subset -m, --applymay             Remove the references from 'Might Remove' subset -n, --noBuild              Analyze via solution file without building of all the projects.
+(Saves the time)

 ## Example

 ```